Guided Upland Bird Hunts, Lewistown MT

 To reserve your hunt please send a 50% deposit.
 The balance is due at the end of your hunt.
 Payment may be cash, personal check or travelers check.
 Sorry, no credit cards accepted.
-I require 180 days notice on cancellations.
+Please allow 180 days notice on cancellations.

 “I have known Al for 30 years.
 Al, along with his special setters, is outstanding.
 Watching his dogs work is a treat in itself.
 Al Is professional in his work.
 His loyalty and friendship I will always value very much.” – Roger Stuart, Orinda, CA